Maritime-Robotics-Student-Society/blog/_posts/articles/2018-03-19-Connecting the WiFi dongle.md

 Signal waveform on connecting the WiFi dongle to the laptop

-This time, the two probes were connected on the same data line, one very close to the dongle and the other close to the laptop, because we wanted to see if there's any voltage loss across the long wires, which would affect the signal quality, but it appeared to not be any, which was good news for us, meaning that the wires don't have enough impedance to affect the signal but the WiFi was still showing up as an unrecognised
+This time, the two probes were connected on the same data line, one very close to the the dongle and the other close to the laptop, because we wanted to see if there's any voltage loss across the long wires, which would affect the signal quality, but it appeared to not be any, which was good news for us, meaning that the wires don't have enough impedance to affect the signal but the WiFi was still showing up as an unrecognised